weimeilin79/a2a-inspector/README.md

 ### 4. Inspect your agents

-- Enter the URL of your A2A server agent that needs to be tested.
+- Try inputting a sample agent URL such as `https://sample-a2a-agent-908687846511.us-central1.run.app`